 If a Sector is out of reach, the Tidal Series fills the need admirably.
 These are serious saltwater fly rods.
 The 7, 8, 9 and 10-weights compete with anything in their class for line speed and castability.
 The butt section power of a Sector (or Asquith, or Salt HD) surpasses the Tidal Series.
 Also, the Sector Series has more reserve power and loop control for driving a wedge into the wind.
 On any given day, however, a Tidal rod might catch all the same fish.
 Tidal rods go way beyond merely “functional.”
 Scott did a great job of incorporating their signature “feel” in these mid-priced rods, which comes at a premium from any other rod maker.
 We recommend the Tidal Series for anglers whose budget does not allow for both a high end rod and saltwater reel, and for those who are dappling in the ocean but have no plans for building a saltwater equipment collection.

 Lines: Rio & SA Bonefish, SA Sonar Saltwater Intermediate, all saltwater lines of standard head weight

 Radian (saltwater models)

 Lines: Overweighted lines, like the Rio Outbound, feel a little wobbly on the Radian 908-4 and 909-4.
 Use standard saltwater lines, like the Rio and SA Bonefish tapers.
-Lightweight components help these Radians cast freshwater lines a little cleaner than do Meridians.
+Lightweight components help these Radians cast freshwater lines a little cleaner than do Sectors.
 A Rio InTouch Gold shoots beautifully, for example.